isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

 * Setup the [development environment](setup-development-environment.md)
 * [JSON representation](https://opensource.adobe.com/aem-forms-af-runtime/storybook/) of your headless adaptive forms.

-## Use the archtype project to create a headless adaptive form
+## Use the archetype project to create a headless adaptive form

 The archeype project is a maven based template.
 It creates a miminal, best-practice based project to get started with headless adaptive forms.
 It includes Adaptive Form template, a sample headless adaptive form JSON, Adaptive Forms Container core component, react components (Client library), Web SDK (Client library) for headless adaptive forms to Forms as a Cloud Service and local development environments.